How to Customize Protocols

 Protocol Definition

-Assuming the identifier for differentiating data boundaries is the newline character "\n" (Note that the request data itself cannot contain newline characters), and the data format is JSON.
-For example, the following is a request packet that conforms to this rule.
+Here we assume that the delimiter to distinguish data boundaries is the newline character "\n" (note that the request data itself must not contain newline characters), and the data format is JSON.
+For example, below is a request packet that complies with this rule.

 {"type":"message","content":"hello"}

-Note that the request data above has a newline character at the end (represented as double quotes "\n" in PHP), indicating the end of a request.
+Note that there is a newline character at the end of the above request data (represented in PHP as the double-quoted string "\n"), indicating the end of a request.

 Implementation Steps

-3. Once the length of the data in the buffer is sufficient, Workerman will retrieve a data packet of length $length from the buffer (i.e., fragmentation) and then call the protocol's decode method to unpack the data, resulting in $data.
+3. Once the buffer's data length is sufficient, Workerman will extract data of length $length from the buffer (i.e., unpack) and call the protocol's decode method to unpack it.
+The unpacked data will be stored in $data.

 Specific Implementation